China's Real Estate Bubble

 the River Rouge plant, and by March 1933 Rivera had finished.
 As Ford well

-expelled from the Mexican Party).23 His ideal was of a society in which there
+from the Mexican Party).23 His ideal was of a society in which there would be

-would be no private property; in which the means of production would be
+no private property; in which the means of production would be commonly owned.

-commonly owned.
-In Rivera's eyes, Ford's River Rouge plant was the very
+In Rivera's eyes, Ford's River Rouge plant was the very opposite: a capitalist

-feature of Detroit, anthropomorphizing the elements necessary to make steel.
-As
+anthropomorphizing the elements necessary to make steel.
+As he

 The yellow race